-This page aims to provide you with information and links to further sources of advice to help you support your children during this exciting, and formative, period of their lives.
+This page aims to provide students with access to assistance should they need it outside school hours.
+It also provides parents with information and links to further sources of advice to help them support their children.

 Health and Wellbeing